 On your journey through time, you can also discover some lesser-known sites such as the Aqueduct of Segovia, Las Médulas Gold Mines, and La Lonja de la Seda de Valencia.
 All these places are a testament to Spain's long and varied history – from Moorish rule in the south to Christian rule in the north – that has shaped its culture over centuries.

-Some of the most popular UNESCO heritage sites in Spain include the Alhambra, a palace and fortress complex located in Granada; the Cathedral, Alcazar, and Archivo de Indias in Seville; the Historic City of Toledo; the Monastery and Site of the Escorial; Las Médulas, an ancient Roman gold mine; Santiago de Compostela, a pilgrimage site since medieval times and Park Güell in Barcelona.
+Some of the most popular UNESCO heritage sites in Spain include the Alhambra, a palace and fortress complex located in Granada; the Cathedral, Alcazar, and Archivo de Indias in Seville; the Historic City of Toledo; the Monastery and Site of the Escorial; Las Médulas, an ancient Roman gold mine; Santiago de Compostela, a pilgrimage site since medieval times and Parc Güell in Barcelona.

 Other notable sites include Ibiza Old Town, La Lonja de la Seda de Valencia (Valencia's Silk Exchange), Mudejar Architecture of Aragon, Palau de la Música Catalana (Catalan Music Palace) in Barcelona, Teide National Park on Tenerife Island, and many more.